elvis-epx/LoRaL2/README.md

 ## Error correction

 LoRa has layer-1 error correction (named CR) as well as layer-1 error detection using CRC.
-Why add FEC in software?
+Why bother with software FEC?

-In our experiments, we found that LoRa packets arrive with errors even under the best of circunstances.
-CR is not enough to prevent this, even if configured to maximum redundancy.
-Due to this, layer-1 CRC discards many almost-perfect packets.
+In our experiments, we found that many LoRa packets arrive with errors even under the best of circunstances.
+CR is not enough to prevent this, even maxed out.
+If layer-1 CRC is activated, many almost-perfect packets are discarded.
+On the other hand, LoRa CRC is 16 bit only, and a corrupted packet might still pass as good.

-CR and CRC use algorithms that are fast in hardware, but software error correction can be much more powerful.
+LoRa CR and CRC codes are conceived to be fast in hardware, but codes like Reed-Solomon are much more powerful.
+A strong FEC code increases the usable radio range and guarantees the higher layers of the protocol stack won't get corrupted packets.

 Every packet is trailed by a FEC (Forward Error Code).
 The code can be Reed-Solomon RS(50,10), RS(100,14) or RS(200,20) depending on packet